 Health products such as vitamins, Advil etc., you don’t need to stock up on more than 2, as they will sit in your pantry and expire if you are not careful.

 It is Tempting to be an Extreme Couponer and have a store built in your basement.
-But in reality, it is not necessary to be Extreme; you can save the same amount of money with smaller stock.
+But in reality, it is unnecessary to be Extreme; you can save the same amount of money with smaller stock.
 Remember it costs money for shelving and fancy pegboards you see on social media.

 Collect Coupons for Products You Purchase Regularly

 Focus on items you buy, and watch how many “NEW to market” coupons are “specific to one item” For Example, a New Cereal hits the market.
-The manufacturer puts out tons of savings, and you stock up on it due to this fantastic deal to find out your family won’t eat it.
+The manufacturer puts out tons of savings, and you stock up on it for this fantastic deal to find out your family won’t eat it.

-Practice “Coupon Matching” this is when you match coupons to the items on sale.
+Practice “Coupon Matching”.
+This is when you match coupons to the items on sale.

 Look up sales for this week ( New Flyers are most often out on Thursdays) in the flyers that come into your mailbox usually earlier in the week – Tuesday or Wed) .
 Look at what will be on sale at which store this week and see if you can use some of the coupons you collected.
 Don’t forget to use your cashback apps,